 PHOTOGRAPHS Athletes also grant the IMT DMM the right to take photographs of themselves, including family, in connection with the above-identified event.
 Athletes authorize the IMT DMM, its assigns and transferees to copyright, use and publish the same in print and/or electronically.
 By participating in the IMT DMM athletes also agree that the IMT DMM may use such photographs of with or without the athlete’s name and for any lawful purpose, including for example such purposes as publicity, illustration, advertising and social media content.

-COURSE SUPPORT The IMT DMM course is open for 7:00 hours.
+COURSE SUPPORT The IMT DMM finish line is open for 7:00 hours.
 This allows for a 16:00 minute per mile pace.
-Anyone who cannot maintain a 16:00 minute per mile pace must move to the sidewalk as the course closes to allow regular traffic through.
+Anyone who cannot maintain a 16:00 minute per mile pace must move to the sidewalk in the later miles as the course closes to allow regular traffic through.
 Athletes services cannot be guaranteed for athletes beyond the 16:00 minute per mile pace.

 MEDICAL SUPPORT Medical support for this event will be provided by volunteer personnel who may be called upon to provide assistance, including first aid, during or after the event.
 Medical volunteers will assist participants as necessary or appropriate.
 By entering and participating in a road race, entrants agree to treatment by medical personnel, and also agree to accept medical decisions related to the entrants ability to participate or continue in the race.